melbournebioinformatics/MelBioInf_docs/docs/tutorials/molecular_dynamics_201/molecular_dynamics_201.md

 ```

 Now that your job has finished, we will copy across a completed job run.
-From your top directory on barcoo: (this should be all on one line:)
+From your top directory on snowy: (this should be all on one line:)

 ```
 cp -r /vlsci/examples/namd/Namd_intermediate_template_finished/* Namd_intermediate_template/
 ```

-Once the jobs are finished, (or you have stopped the jobs and copied across the precomputed data)  we can download the entire directory back to our desktop for analysis.
+Once the jobs are finished (or you have stopped the jobs and copied across the precomputed data), we can download the entire directory back to our desktop for analysis.
 If you don't have much memory on your laptop, you can do the analysis remotely on the cluster.

 A smart way to copy files back to your local computer is to use **rsync**.
 This way you only copy new or changed files back to your computer.
 In Linux from the desktop this would be:

 ```
-rsync -avzt train01@barcoo.vlsci.org.au:Namd_intermediate_template .
+rsync -avzt <username>@snowy.vlsci.unimelb.edu.au:Namd_intermediate_template .
 ```

 > **Note**: the dot is important!

 Now that you have your data, we are ready to visualize the results,.....

-### 7 - Visualization of the MD trajectory
+## 6 - Visualization of the MD trajectory

 Hopefully by now you have successfully built a model, completed a small run with the template directory on the cluster and downloaded the results on to your local laptop.
 We will now have a look at the data you generated.

-#### a) Combining the trajectory files
+### a) Combining the trajectory files

 When we run segmented jobs as in this template, we end up with a series of output files in **/OutputFiles** such as:

 ```
-[train01@barcoo OutputFiles]$ ls -lrt
+[train01@snowy OutputFiles]$ ls -lrt
 total 13184
 -rwxr-xr-x 1 train01 TRAINING    1477 Mar 21 10:18 create_dcd_loader_script
 -rw-r--r-- 1 train01 TRAINING 4090120 Mar 21 10:45 opt.2017-03-21-10.19.sim_opt_r1.dcd.x